 During her internships Cassandra presented at four national conferences in Wyoming, New Mexico, and Illinois.
 In 2016, she utilized her degree and internship qualifications to gain field experience as a preschool teacher assistant at Busy Little Hands Early Learning Center.

-Cassandra continues to enjoy dedicating her time and providing administrative program support for the American Indian College Fund’s TCU ECE Initiatives, 2017 Ford Motor Company’s Community College Challenge (Ford C3) grant and the Indigenous Visionaries Native Women’s Leadership Fellowship.
+Cassandra continues to enjoy dedicating her time and providing program support for the American Indian College Fund’s TCU ECE Initiatives, 2017 Ford Motor Company’s Community College Challenge (Ford C3) grant and the Indigenous Visionaries Native Women’s Leadership Fellowship.

 Crystal LoudHawk-Hedgepeth, M.Ed, MSCS, is from Sanostee, New Mexico and is an enrolled member of the Navajo Nation.
 As a Research Associate, Crystal works with staff in the Office of Research and Sponsored programs (ORSP) to execute the College Fund’s systematic research initiatives which includes providing guidance on the College Fund’s research agenda, expanding ORSP’s framework by enhancing student success at Tribal Colleges and Universities (TCUs); providing qualitative and quantitative information and reports for College Fund staff; and partnering organizations, funders, and other groups.